SuvidT/test-llm/README.md

-# Purpose
-The goal is the learn about llms through the book 'Build an LLM from scratch' by Sebastian Raschka
+trying to learn about llms